-- Hours of Operation: Daily from 9am to approximately 5pm in June and in the fall.
-9 to 6pm in July and August.
+- Hours of Operation: Daily from 9am to 6pm in July and August.
 In June and September/October 9am to 5pm.

 - Accepts cash only!
 There’s an ATM machine in the lower level of the Fairmont Chateau hotel accessible from the lake side entrance.

 Sitting in the tea house after a few hours of hiking is a real treat.
 Similar to the Lake Agnes tea house, it has no electricity or running water.
 Everything is prepared daily on site and cooked with propane stoves.

 At the beginning of the season a helicopter flies in to stock the tea house with supplies such as flour and sugar.
 Additional goods are brought up by horses or with the employees when they come in each week for their shifts.
 The staff do five day shifts and hike in and out on the same trail as the tourists.
 They sleep in cabins surrounding the tea house.

 While you are sitting on the veranda of the tea house you can enjoy views of the glaciers, although you can’t see all six of them from here.
 It is the perfect vantage point to witness avalanches.
 They are particularly common in the early summer months.
 You’re likely to hear an avalanche before you see it.
 Listen for a thunderous sound and then look towards the glaciers to see a spectacular dust cloud of snow as pieces of ice tumble down the mountain.

 Hike The Extra Distance To The Abbot Pass Viewpoint For Even Better Views

 Taking an additional 1.3 km trail past the tea house along a lateral moraine arrives at the Abbot Pass viewpoint.
 It covers 50 additional meters of elevation and will take approximately one hour return trip to and from the tea house.
 We had a pleasant hike along the moraine, but we have been told it can get quite windy.